 #1 Printing your designs

-For this, you should use sublimation paper and your sublimation printer of choice.
+For this, use sublimation paper and a sublimation printer of choice.

-This way, you can’t mix things up, and you will know which side you should be printing on.
+This way, you can’t mix things up.
+You will know which side you should be printing on.

 #2 Board cutting

-To start the process of sublimation on wood, you need to get your wood slices ready.
+To start the process of sublimation on wood, get your wood slices ready.

 If you bought whole wood slices, then this is when you should start cutting.

-Depending on what shapes you want to have, you should cut the slices that way; just make sure that your edges are smooth and of course, that you have wood that has a thickness that’s appropriate for your heat press.
+Depending on what shapes you want, you should cut the slices to size.
+Just make sure your edges are smooth.
+Of course, your wood’s thickness must also be appropriate for your heat press.

 #3 Smoothing your edges

-Get your sanding material and just lightly go over the edges and a bit over the whole surface of the wood slices.
+To ensure smooth edges lightly go over the edges and sides with sandpaper.
+Then move over to sanding the whole surface of the wood slices (top & bottom).

-It’s easy to get carried away with this, so make sure that you’re gentle with your pressure and your touch.
+It’s easy to get carried away.
+So make sure you’re gentle with your pressure and your touch.

-Remember, you can always go in again and do a bit more sanding, but you can’t really undo what has been done once it’s over.
+Remember, you can always go in again and do a bit more sanding.
+But you can’t undo what has already been done.

-To have your sublimation on wood results be vibrant and have the true color that you imagine them to have, the best way to go about it is to paint the surface white.
+To have your sublimation results vibrant with the true color you imagined.
+It’s best to paint the sublimation blanks white.

-- Now, repeat the same process and add another layer of paint to your wood.
+- Add another layer of paint to your wood.